 cd /home/pi/Downloads work, but

-cd /Downloads doesn’t work, there is no folder Downloads in the root directory (/).
+cd /Downloads doesn’t work, there are no folder Downloads in the root directory (/).

-If you understand directly, perfect, if not, keep the long version, it’s better than trying things during 10 minutes each time you use
+If you understand directly, perfect, if not, keep the long version, it’s better than trying things for 10 minutes each time you use

 Execute a script